The Science of Stage Fright: What’s Really Going on for Professional Musicians

 Why You Get Stage Fright Despite Your Experience

-As a professional musician, if you've ever had a racing heart, sabotaging thoughts, or muscular tension while performing, it can be deeply frustrating — and cause you to question yourself and your ability.
+As a professional musician, a racing heart, sabotaging thoughts, or muscular tension on stage can feel deeply frustrating — especially when you know you're capable.

 You walk on stage thoroughly prepared, with years of training behind you, but still, your body goes into meltdown when it matters most.